amanuelanteneh/aman-notes/_sources/statistics/bayesian-statistics/hierarchical_models.md

 This was originally contributed to [Aaron Reding's](https://github.com/areding) website for the graduate [Bayesian Statistics course ISYE 6420](https://areding.github.io/6420-pymc/intro.html) I took while studying at Georgia Tech.

-In his (amazing) introductory textbook *A Student’s Guide to Bayesian Statistics* {cite:t}`lambert2018student` Ben Lambert provides a great introduction to the concept of hierarchial models with an example.
+In the excellent introductory textbook {cite:p}`lambert2018student` Ben Lambert provides a great introduction to the concept of hierarchial models with an example.
 We will go over a modified version of this example here.
 Hierarchical models can be seen as a compromise between two other types of models.
 The first is what Lambert calls 'fully pooled' models and the second are called 'heterogenous' models.
 Let's look to a specific example to compare and contrast the two models.

 ## Fully pooled versus heterogenous models